javieroot/Getting-and-Cleaning-Data/CodeBook.md

 This is a code book that describes the variables, the data, and any transformations or work that has been done to clean up the data.
 Signals Inertial data are not considered because these are obtained from the treated here .

 ### The data cleanup script does the following:

-1. Se fija el directorio de trabajo
+1. The working directory is set

-2. Se revisa si el directorio UCI HAR Dataset existe, sino se descomprime el archivo getdata-projectfiles-UCI HAR Dataset.zip para obtenerlo ya que contiene los datos a trabajar
+2. We review whether the UCI HAR Dataset directory exists, if not exist that directory, the getdata-projectfiles-UCI HAR Dataset.zip file is decompressed to obtain it because the data to work is contained in it

 3. Merges the training and the test sets to create one data set.
 Reads data of X corresponding to train and test respectively, then the joint